-- The Group Nutrition Department has organized meetings with the network of "nutrition correspondents", gathering R&D and marketing teams of the subsidiaries, since early 2020.
-The purpose of the meetings is to support them in formulating proposals and building concrete, targeted plans aimed at continuously improving the nutritional quality and design of our products. - Additional indicators have been developed in the Group reporting tool for the purpose of keeping closer track of improvement plans. - The Oxygen steering committee, in charge of packaging eco-design (see "Developing eco-designed packaging) and tracking the achievement of the established goals, met on a regularly basis during the year. - Nutritional improvement plans were implemented by multiple brands in 2020 in a bid to optimize the nutritional profile of their products, including in particular: - Reducing salt content: - by nearly 20% in all products in the Burgo de Arias range (Arias); by 6% in Papillon roquefort cheese.
+- ◆ The Group Nutrition Department has organized meetings with the network of "nutrition correspondents", gathering R&D and marketing teams of the subsidiaries, since early 2020.
+The purpose of the meetings is to support them in formulating proposals and building concrete, targeted plans aimed at continuously improving the nutritional quality and design of our products. - Additional indicators have been developed in the Group reporting tool for the purpose of keeping closer track of improvement plans. - ◆ The Oxygen steering committee, in charge of packaging eco-design (see "Developing eco-designed packaging) and tracking the achievement of the established goals, met on a regularly basis during the year. - Nutritional improvement plans were implemented by multiple brands in 2020 in a bid to optimize the nutritional profile of their products, including in particular: - Reducing salt content: - by nearly 20% in all products in the Burgo de Arias range (Arias); - by 6% in Papillon roquefort cheese.

-• Reducing sugar content:

-- in Germany, for example, the Söbbeke brand initiated sugar reduction plans for some of its yogurts and dairy desserts and launched a lactose-free organic cheese.

-- Clean Label improvement plans were also implemented: - a new generation of processed cheese without added phosphates, preservatives and aromas was launched under the Milkana Alpenpur brand.
-This innovation is available in a cheese spread and in portions with eco-friendly paper, aluminum-free wrappers.
+- Reducing sugar content: - in Germany, for example, the Söbbeke brand initiated sugar reduction plans for some of its yogurts and dairy desserts and launched a lactose-free organic cheese. - Clean Label improvement plans were also implemented: - a new generation of processed cheese without added phosphates, preservatives and aromas was launched under the Milkana Alpenpur brand.
+This innovation is available in a cheese spread and in portions with eco-friendly paper, aluminum-free wrappers; - our chocolate subsidiaries are gradually replacing soya lecithin with sunflower lecithin in their preparations; - the flavorings have been removed in the roast chicken rillettes with mixed herbs. - Plant-based innovations are being developed: - Bordeau Chesnel has launched a new rillettes recipe: La Végétale, a 100% plant-based recipe without preservatives, additives and artificial flavorings; - La Maison du Chocolat, in collaboration with Pierre Hermé, launched two vegan gluten-free pastries in 2020: Fleur de Cassis and Rose des Sables.

-In 2020, 65.5% of our new branded products adopted a Clean Label approach.
+In 2020, 51.3% of our new branded products adopted a Clean Label approach.

-2018 2019 2020 2025 target % of new branded products having adopted a Clean Label approach Data unavailable 64.0% 65.5% 100%
+2018 2019 2020 2025 target % of new branded products having adopted a Clean Label approach Data unavailable 48.5% 51.3% 100%